RohanNero/Ethereum-classroom/README.md

 ## Ownable.sol

-This contract showcases EIP by allowing you test using for yourself!
+This contract showcases EIP 173 by allowing you to test using it for yourself!

 #### Ownable Resources